-What to Expect
+What to Expect in Spring 2021

 - Living Learning Villages will have reduced housing options in the spring.
 Students already accepted to a Village in the fall, but not assigned to a Village space for the spring, will still have the opportunity to participate in Village programs and activities.

 - NC State will more aggressively enforce our Code of Conduct, COVID-19 Community Standards, University Housing Community Standards, and state mandates.
 Anyone found in violation of these standards may be removed from University Housing.